Decomposition of multiple packings with subquadratic union complexity: Lower bound on the number of holes

-\begin{lemma} Let\/ $X_1,\ldots,X_N$ be not necessarily distinct compact sets in the plane such that the intersection of any three of them is empty.
-Let\/ $S$ be the set of points that belong to exactly two of\/ $X_1,\ldots,X_N$.
-It follows that
+\begin{lemma} Let\/ $X_1,\ldots,X_n$ be (not necessarily distinct) compact sets in the plane that form a\/ $2$-fold packing (the intersection of any three of them is empty).
+Let\/ $S$ be the set of points that belong to exactly two sets from\/ $X_1,\ldots,X_n$.
+Then

 \end{lemma}